-OMCAR Foundation (Organization for Marine Conservation, Awareness, and Research) was founded by Dr. Balaji Vedharajan in 2007, for the conservation of dugongs, seagrasses, and mangroves through scientific and traditional knowledge.
+OMCAR Foundation (Organization for Marine Conservation, Awareness, and Research) was founded by Dr Balaji Vedharajan in 2007, with a special focus to conserve the Palk Bay ecosystem, especially the conservation of dugongs, seagrasses, and mangroves using scientific and traditional knowledge.

-OMCAR goat donations, vegetable gardens, and tree saplings have had positive impacts on the northern Palk Bay coastal villages since 2007, and our cyclone response protected fisher families during the cyclone and food distribution after the cyclone.
-Our covid response with the instructions from MHA, Govt of India, and the District Government has benefitted around 5000 families in 2020-2021.
+Our cyclone response protected fisher families during the cyclone and food distribution after the cyclone.
+Moreover, our covid response with instructions from MHA, Govt of India, and the District Government benefitted around 5000 families in 2020-2021.

 Local fishers have been trained and involved in our mangrove and seagrass restoration projects.
 Since 2016, OMCAR has been working with WII and Forest Department for seagrass restoration and dugong conservation in Palk Bay and supported the government through our publications of seagrass mapping and dugong strandings records for declaring Dugong Conservation Reserve in Palk Bay.